firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/authentication.md

 If you are able to customize your authentication system to send a header other than `REMOTE_USER` to Firefly III, then set the `AUTHENTICATION_GUARD_HEADER` environment variable to the PHP name of that header.
 For example, if the custom header is `FFIII-User`, then set `AUTHENTICATION_GUARD_HEADER` to `HTTP_FFIII_USER`.
 Another benefit of using a custom header is that you do not need to change the `public/.htaccess` file as mentioned above.

+Firefly III uses email addresses as user identifiers.
+When you're using an external authentication guard that doesn't do this, Firefly III is incapable of emailing you.
+Messages sent to "Bill Gates" always fail.

-If the user's email address is also available through a different HTTP header, then set the `AUTHENTICATION_GUARD_EMAIL` environment variable to the PHP name of that yeader.
+If the user's email address is also available through a different HTTP header, then set the `AUTHENTICATION_GUARD_EMAIL` environment variable to the PHP name of that header.
 For example, if the custom header is `FFIII-Email`, then set `AUTHENTICATION_GUARD_EMAIL` to `HTTP_FFIII_EMAIL`

 ## LDAP

-In the following instructions I will refer to environment variables in all caps, like `EXAMPLE_VARIABLE`.

-To enable LDAP authentication first set `LOGIN_PROVIDER` to `ldap` and install the necessary packages.
+To enable LDAP authentication first set `AUTHENTICATION_GUARD` to `ldap` and install the necessary packages.

 ```
-composer require adldap2/adldap2-laravel --no-install --no-scripts --no-plugins --no-progress
+composer require directorytree/ldaprecord-laravel --no-install --no-scripts --no-plugins --no-progress
 composer install --no-dev --no-scripts --no-plugins --no-progress
 composer dump-autoload
 ```